Table of Contents

 Weight: 898g

-What did I like about the Panasonic Lumix S1?
+What I liked about the Panasonic Lumix S1

-The last Panasonic camera I spent a lot of time with was the Lumix G9, and upfront, the Lumix S1 feels heavier – both in terms of physical form factor and features.
+The last Panasonic camera with which I spent much time was the Lumix G9, and the very first impression with the Lumix S1 was of weight – heavy, in terms of physicality and features.

-By no means light, but it looks like Panasonic has handled the bad situation best.
-It’s the ergonomics where it counts.
-The camera’s grip shape and material design combine to dramatic effect, and if you’re familiar with previous Panasonic Lumix cameras like the GH5 and G9.
+By no means light, but it feels like Panasonic has done the best in the bad situation.
+Ergonomics where it matters.
+With an effect so strong due to the grip shape and material design, if you’re truly coming from older Panasonic Lumix offerings such as the GH5 and G9.

-The placement of the buttons on the S1 has been changed slightly to accommodate the larger screen, and the ring-like toggle button found in the G9 has been replaced with a simpler dedicated power switch.
-In short: there are some key differences but the G9 and S1 have more in common than vice versa.
+Some minor button rearrangement has been done on the S1 to account for the larger screen, with the ring-like toggle button from the G9 replaced with a more traditional, dedicated power switch.
+The bottom line is that while the cameras have their differences, the G9 and S1 have much more in common than not.

-Of course, the biggest advantage the S1 offers here is the full-frame sensor and support for the new L-mount system and HLG photos.
-Developed by Leica, there are already a good number of lenses on the table – with both Panasonic and Sigma also applying to become members of the L-Mount Alliance.
-Meanwhile, the HLG mode built into the S1 lets you capture some incredibly vibrant ultra-high dynamic range photos.
+Of course, that full-frame sensor and the advantages offered to the L-mount system and HLG photos are extended greatly with the S1.
+As Leica has developed the mount, a good number of its lenses sit on the table with Panasonic and Sigma both applying for membership in the L-Mount Alliance.
+Meanwhile, the HLG mode built in to S1 lets you shoot some of the most vibrant ultra-high dynamic range photos ever.

 where can you get a Panasonic Lumix S1 online